The following is a step by step summary of how the book is made. It’s a 3-month project and an ever-changing and improving process. In summary:

 Current project updates

-Visit our blog for updates on the current book project.
+Visit our blog for updates on the current book project and more about how the book is made.